proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 }
 ```

-The following is the source code for OwnerRepository:
+The following is the source code for `OwnerRepository`:

 ```
 // OwnerRepository.java